 G3 SunCatcher Pontoon Boat Review (From an Owner)

 I haven't had any significant reliability concerns.
-Although a few minor things have happened which is to be expected with any boat.
-It has great features, the boat layout is fantastic, the trailer is well made and it looks great.
+A few minor things have happened, which is expected of any boat.
+It has great features, the boat layout is fantastic, the trailer is well-made, and it looks great.
 I'd buy another G3 'toon in a heartbeat!

-I purchased my G3 from a lot and it was already built on spec, so I can't offer any insight into the ordering process and customizations done when ordering new.
+I purchased my G3 from a lot, which was already built on spec, so I can't offer any insight into the ordering process and customizations when ordering new ones.

 I wondered if I'd regret not waiting the agonizing months for a custom boat to be built and shipped, but in the end, I'm glad I didn't.